 Process costs for naturalisation applications include:

+- £50 to sit the Life in the UK test.
 You can take the test as many times as you need, but you will have to pay the fee each time.

-- £19.20 to have your biometric information taken
+- £19.20 to have your biometric information taken.

-Costs are current as of April 2020.
+Costs are current as of March 2023.
 For up-to-date application costs check the UK Government website.